deseven/1000xTRANSLATE/USAGE.md

 Use `npm run validate` to check the env file validity and all dependencies.

 > [!CAUTION]
-> If you're using local XLSX file, make sure to backup it regularly (or put under versio control), otherwise you're risking to lose all your work in case something glitches out!
+> If you're using local XLSX file, make sure to backup it regularly (or put under version control), otherwise you're risking to lose all your work in case something glitches out!

 ## Troubleshooting